AdaptRetail/adapt-event/README-mock.md

 <a name="plugin-new-function"></a>
 ##### Adding new functions
-When adding new functionality to an element, and you want to dispatch an event it is important you call the `AdaptEvent.dispatch` function and use the `onDispatch` function to handle your logic.
+When adding new functionality to an element, and you want to dispatch an event it is important you call the `AdaptEvent.dispatch` function and use the `onDispatchEvent` function to handle your logic.

 This is because we want to dispatch the event on all plugins like AdaptRetail, Google DoubleClick etc. when your event is fired.